-Most people think that either New Years or end of the year is the best time to plan their future and set their goals.
+Most people think that either New Year’s or the end of the year is the best time to plan their future and set their goals.
 However, the truth is that the present moment is the best time to create the future you want!
-In this article I want to share some scientific research with you that shows how our thoughts and emotions impact our bodymind health and productivity, plus, how your mind really does create matter!
+In this article I share some scientific research with you that shows how our thoughts and emotions impact our bodymind health and productivity, plus, how your mind really does create matter!
 I’ve also got some great tools for you to use to help you create the future you want by changing your present, now!

 What most people don’t realize is that it’s the thoughts and emotions that are floating around in their bodyminds as they go through their busy day that are actually already creating their future!
 What happens with most of us, when we get busy (and stressed out), is that we tune out these repetitive thoughts.
 We’re not even really conscious of the thoughts or the feelings these thoughts are creating.
 In what I call our “busyness brain fog”, we may only be vaguely aware of feeling uneasy or uncomfortable.
 We tune out the stiffness, achiness or other body discomforts.
 We may know we’re tired but not be consciously aware of how fatigued we really are.
 Even if you start your day off on the right foot, familiar feelings of dread, worry and anxiety – even fear – can creep in as your day unfolds.